Wauna/IstioAzureCloudShell/README.md

 # IstioAzureCloudShell
-Sets up your Azure Cloud Shell to use the istio command line.
+Sets up your Azure Cloud Shell to use the istio command line (istioctl).

 # SETUP:
 1. Clone this file to your cloud shell.